romuloalves/micro-post/README.md

 ### With options

-You can parameterize some different responses like other messages, JSON and even a function to manage the request by yourself.
+You can parameterize some different responses like other messages, JSON and even a function to manage the request by your own.

 ```js
 const post = require('micro-post')